Regional-Modeling-LATMOS-IGE/CMIP6-Arctic-Aerosol-Analysis/utilities/get_cmip6_data/README.md

 It is the submodule dedicated to organize the dictionaries output of the intake-esgf package into more convenient xarray datasets and save them as so.

-## Files present in the folder :

-### get_cmip6_data.ipynb

-This jupyter notebook is explaining the use of the *intake-esgf* package to download CMIP6 models' output and how we further treat this raw data to turn it into monthly climatologies xarray datasets.
-It encapsulates the functions coded in *load_raw_data*, *store_data* and *prepare_data*.